gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 ## Introduction

-In SE-390, all noncopyable types are defined as being either [fully initialized or fully destroyed outside of initializers](https://github.com/apple/swift-evolution/blob/main/proposals/0390-noncopyable-structs-and-enums.md#finer-grained-destructuring-in-consuming-methods-and-deinit).
+SE-390 defines all noncopyable types as being either [fully initialized or fully destroyed outside of initializers](https://github.com/apple/swift-evolution/blob/main/proposals/0390-noncopyable-structs-and-enums.md#finer-grained-destructuring-in-consuming-methods-and-deinit).
 This reduces language expressivity by preventing a field of a noncopyable binding from being consumed without fully consuming the entire binding.
-This is especially noticable in the case of self in mutating methods.
+A particularly annoying case where this restriction is noticable is self in mutating methods.
 We would like to loosen the language rules to allow for partial consumpition and initialization in these cases.

 ## Motivation

-Currently given a var like construct (e.x.: var, inout), Swift does not allow for a stored field of the type to be partially consumed or initialized:
+Given a var like construct (e.x.: var, inout), Swift does not allow for a stored field of the type to be partially consumed or initialized:

 ```swift
 struct E : ~Copyable {}